Common SSL Certificate Errors and How to Fix Them

 - The certificate chain is incomplete.

-- The certificate has been self-signed.
+- The certificate has been self-signed instead of being issued by a trusted CA.

 How to Fix It: